HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2017-07-16-types-and-properties.md

 property-based testing.
 The only holdouts are ones that directly copied Haskell QuickCheck.

-Originally this was making a virtue of a necessity - most of the implementations which started off the trend of generator first tests are either for dynamic languages (e.g. Erlang, Clojure, Python) or languages with very weak type systems (e.g. C) where type first is more or less impossible, but it's proven to be a much more usable design.
+Originally this was making a virtue of a necessity - most of the implementations which started off the trend of data generator first tests are either for dynamic languages (e.g. Erlang, Clojure, Python) or languages with very weak type systems (e.g. C) where type first is more or less impossible, but it's proven to be a much more usable design.